 - Past Abuse or Trauma

 - Sex Issues

 The psychodynamic psychotherapy relationship focuses on ‘transference’ which is the process that occurs in therapy when the client responds to the counsellor as if to a significant other person from the client’s past.

 Research has shown us that regardless of the theoretical orientation of your therapist, your experience will depend largely on their personality and your connection with them.
-We have taken this research to heart, and for this reason we always start therapy with a 30 minute consultation with our director, Kimberly, to ensure that you will be with a therapist you can truly connect with.
+We have taken this research to heart, and for this reason we always start therapy with a 50 minute consultation to ensure that you will be with a therapist you can truly connect with.
 Together, we will determine the length of therapy that's right for you.

 Counselling depends on many factors unique to you, and the scope of your issues.
 Generally, you will sense when counselling has been successfully completed when you have overcome major issues in your life.
 You will notice that they have new energy, interest, and enthusiasm about other aspects of your life - as well as the confidence to tackle new challenges on your own.

 Successful counselling also depends on maintaining the momentum with your counselor.
 When you attend regularly set sessions, we can usually progress faster than when our sessions are spread far-apart.
 You will find weekly sessions the most productive.
 Some people feel that bi-weekly, or twice-a-week sessions are the right pace for them.

 How Can I Book an Appointment for Psychodynamic Psychotherapy at KMA Therapy?

 To book an appointment for your initial counselling consultation, simply register online or call us at 416-487-6288.
 We look forward to meeting you!